Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Discussion

-The gait-score classification task was binary (\textit{normal} vs. \textit{lame}) and therefore focused on lameness detection rather than fine-grained gait scoring.
+The lameness detection was performed as a binary classification task (\textit{normal} vs. \textit{lame}) and therefore focused on lameness detection rather than fine-grained gait scoring.
 Fine-grained locomotion scoring is left for future research as it would require collecting more video footage with sufficient examples of gait scores of 3 and above.

-The performance of the linear classifiers (i.e., logistic regression and SVM with linear kernel) was lower than the performance of the non-linear classifiers.
+The performance of the linear classifiers (i.e., logistic regression and SVM with linear kernel) was lower than that of the non-linear classifiers.
 This implies that when combining all the features, the decision boundary between the \textit{normal} and \textit{lame} classes is non-linear.
 The Multi-Layer Perceptron didn't perform as well as the other non-linear classifiers, most likely because of the relatively small dataset.
 The performance of the three best classifiers SVM-R, RF, and BG, aligns with the conclusions of~\cite{wainer2016comparison} and~\cite{wainer2021nested}: they found these three binary classifiers to perform the best on 115 open-source datasets tackling a variety of real-world problems in medicine and biology (but not related to lameness detection).
 Although, on this dataset, the SVM classifier with radial kernel achieved the best performance in terms of accuracy and F1-score, it might not be the case for other datasets.
-This is a well-known machine-learning challenge, also known as the “no-free-lunch” theorem, that suggests that no algorithm can outperform all others for all problems~\cite{wolpert1996lack}.
+This is a well-known machine-learning challenge, also known as the “no-free-lunch” theorem, that suggests that no algorithm can outperform all others for all problems~\citep{wolpert1996lack}.
 Our recommendation would then be to try several classifiers, and the SVMs with radial kernel, random forests, and gradient boosting classifiers provide a good starting point.